leoparente/netbox-learning/netbox-ansible-collection-quick-start/README.md

 # NetBox Ansible Collection - Quick Start

 A short guide to getting started with the Ansible Collection for Netbox.
-This repo accompanies the talks given at Cisco Live Las Vegas 2024, by the Netbox Labs and Red Hat Network Automation product teams.
+This is a companion repo to the talks titled **Introducing the NetBox integration with Ansible Automation Platform** given at Cisco Live Las Vegas 2024, by Rich Bibby from Netbox Labs and Dafné Mendoza from Red Hat Ansible.
+You can find the slide deck [here](NetBox-Integration-with-Ansible-Automation-Platform-CLUS-2024.pdf).

 ![netbox ansible collection](images/ansible_collection.png)

-The collection is available from either [Ansible Galaxy](https://galaxy.ansible.com/ui/repo/published/netbox/netbox/), or NetBox Labs and Red Hat customers can access the certified collection which is supported by both Red Hat and NetBox Labs, via [Ansible Automation Hub](https://console.redhat.com/ansible/automation-hub/repo/published/netbox/netbox/).
+The collection is available from either [Ansible Galaxy](https://galaxy.ansible.com/ui/repo/published/netbox/netbox/), or NetBox Labs and Red Hat customers can access the certified and supported collection, via [Ansible Automation Hub](https://console.redhat.com/ansible/automation-hub/repo/published/netbox/netbox/).
 This doc is based on the Galaxy installation and shows how to use the collection from the command line, rather than from within Ansible Automation Hub.

 ## Collection Overview